 How much does Brazil actually depend on Russian diesel?

-Russia supplies roughly a sixth to a fifth of the diesel Brazil actually burns — not the four-fifths some reports have suggested.
-The confusion comes from mixing up import share (Russia supplied 81% of Brazil's imported diesel in March and April) with total consumption, since imports only cover about a fifth to a quarter of what Brazil uses overall.
+Russia supplies roughly a sixth to a fifth of the diesel Brazil actually burns, not the four-fifths some reports have suggested.
+The confusion comes from mixing up import share with total use.
+Russia supplied 81% of Brazil's imported diesel in March and April, yet imports cover only about a fifth to a quarter of what Brazil consumes overall.

 Has Brazil already been buying less Russian diesel before this ban?

-Yes — Brazilian purchases of Russian diesel had already dropped about 65% in June, before the ban was announced.
-Buyers switched to American and Indian suppliers as drone strikes on Russian refineries reduced availability and pushed prices higher.
+Yes.
+Brazilian purchases of Russian diesel had already dropped about 65% in June, before the ban was announced.
+Buyers switched to American and Indian suppliers as drone strikes on Russian refineries cut supply and pushed prices higher.

 Read More from The Rio Times